purnimaIITD/SupportGenie/README.md

 Issues are presented to agents only with matching roles.
 Please write a function that takes an input the list of agents with their data, agent selection mode and returns a list of agents the issue should be presented to.

 # Solution Assumption:
-The test cases that I have made and the basic underlying assumption to solve this initially is:
+Lets' imagine an agency that provides (agents) translators for diff languages.
-  - Lets' imagine an agency that provides (agents) translators for diff languages
+Therefore the agents roles (skills) herein - is based on what all languages the agent knows When a job / issue comes in - then the agent is matched based on role and agent selection mode

-  - Therefore the agents roles (skills) herein - is based on what all languages the agent knows
+The basic test cases and the first coding has been done with keeping the above scenario in mind.
-  - When a job / issue comes in - then the agent is matched based on role and agent selection mode But the program should be able to work with any other set of roles as well - just that the roles have been considered as String and preferably in lower case.
+But ideally the program should be able to work with any other set of roles as well - just that the roles have been considered as String and preferably in lower case.

 # To Execute
 ## Option1 - Jupyter Notebook: